-ROTT, or "Rise of the Triad", is a first-person shooter for the PC dating back to 1995, with some very innovative features for its time.
+ROTT, or “Rise of the Triad,” is a first-person shooter for the PC dating back to 1995, with some very innovative features for its time.
 It is still enjoyable to play today, despite its block-based graphics engine (an evolved version of the kind of engine used by Wolfenstein 3D).
+As you can read in my nineties video games comparison, it is one of my all-time favourites.
 As a 2002 Christmas present, 3D Realms (called Apogee back then) have released the source code to the public.

 Recently, an official re-issue of almost all 3D Realms games has become available as the ‘3D Realms Anthology’.
 It includes ROTT!
 The Steam release of the Anthology runs on Mac OS X, therefore you should consider buying it if you like to play retro games like this.
 It does require a fairly recent version of OS X, but it will definitely be less of a hassle than to get the port working that you can download here.